 |Temperature Requirements||65 to 70 degrees Fahrenheit||95 to 100 degrees Fahrenheit|

-What Is The Difference Between Zoysia Grass vs Bermuda?
+What Are the Main Differences Between Zoysia Grass and Bermuda?

-The main difference between these two is that Zoysia is medium-green and slightly more tolerant toward partial shade and damp soil.
+The main difference between Zoysia grass and Bermuda is that the former is medium-green and more tolerant toward partial shade and damp soil.
 Bermuda is light-green in appearance and needs full sun.
-It is invasive in nature, germinates, and spreads much faster than Zoysia but is not as thick.
+It is invasive in nature, and it germinates and spreads much faster than Zoysia.

+The main characteristics of the warm-growing Zoysia grass include that it is drought- and cold-tolerant.
 However, it can only tolerate up to 40 percent shade and will not fare well in a more shady area.
+It’s also a low-maintenance type of grass.

 – A Warm-Season Grass With Cold Tolerance